MicrosoftDocs/IIS.Administration-docs/IIS-Administration/configuration/appsettings.json.md

 ### Format

-locations: A set of file system locations and associated rights specifying what operations are allowed to be performed through the API.
+__locations__: A set of file system locations and associated rights specifying what operations are allowed to be performed through the API.

-alias: A name for the location.
+__alias__: A name for the location.

-path: A root path to assign the list of claims.
+__path__: A root path to assign the list of claims.
 All files or directories under this path inherit the list of claims unless overridden with a more specific path.

- claims: Specifies what operations are allowed to be performed on files directories under the path.
-An empty set of claims means access to that location is denied.
+__claims__: Specifies what operations are allowed to be performed on files directories under the path.
+An empty set of claims means no access will be allowed to that location.

+The following settings allow read/write access to _%systemdrive%\inetpub_ and read access to _%systemdrive%\shared_images_

 ```
   "files": {